ansible/ansible/docsite/rst/playbooks_tests.rst

       - debug: msg="it was skipped"
         when: result|skipped

-.. note:: From 2.1 You can also use success, failure, change, skip so the grammer matches, for those that want to be strict about it.
+.. note:: From 2.1, you can also use success, failure, change, and skip so that the grammar matches, for those who need to be strict about it.